How to Get a Death Certificate in New York City: What Families Need to Know

 1. Online — Fastest for Most Families

-New York City vital records can be ordered online through the NYC Department of Health's VitalCheck portal.
-Orders placed online are typically processed within 7 to 10 business days for standard delivery, with expedited options available for an additional fee.
+New York City vital records can be ordered online through the NYC Department of Health’s VitalCheck portal.
+Orders placed online are typically processed within approximately 2 to 3 weeks for standard delivery, with expedited options available for an additional fee.

 To order online, you will need: the deceased’s full name, date of birth, date of death, borough where they died, and your own identification and documentation of your relationship to the deceased.